 As part of the attack, cybercriminals distributed a new version of Cerberus android malware designed to collect and filter large amounts of sensitive data on a remote command and control (C&C) server.
 The victim was described as a multinational conglomerate, and investigators believe the attack was targeted.

 The attack, which first took place on the 18th.
+Try this web-site Windows Plesk server support.
 February was discovered, in which two malicious applications were installed on company equipment in a short period of time.
 This was made possible because the attackers hacked the target’s MDM server and used the remote application’s installation capabilities to install malicious code.

 The Cerberus Bank Trojan used in this attack is a known malicious code (Meuse) which has the ability to deliver a Mobile Remote Access Trojan (MRAT).
 It can register keystrokes on your device and steal the data from Google authenticator and received SMS messages (2FA is included).
 Attackers can control the device remotely via TeamViewer.